David Gallop: Rugby league

 During the summer of 1994–95, Gallop was working as an associate with the Sydney law firm Holman Webb Lawyers, and playing cricket on weekends with a University of NSW Cricket Club side.
 A UNSW teammate had set up a meeting with John Ribot, who had come up with the Super League idea, and Gallop first became involved in Rugby league as Legal Affairs Manager for Super League in 1995.

 Having previously acted as the NRL's Director of Legal and Business Affairs, Gallop was closely involved in all key decisions involving the game since the NRL's inception in late 1997.
 He was voted the New South Wales Sports Administrator of the Year in 2002.
 In 2006, he was voted the Australian Sports Administrator of the year at the Confederation of Australian Sport Awards.

 In 2008, he was appointed to the Board of the Australian Sports Commission.
 In 2010, he was named acting Chairman of the Australian Sports Commission.

-In April 2010, in the greatest sporting scandal in NRL history, he announced the stripping of two premierships and three minor premierships from the Melbourne Storm team.
+In April 2010, in one of the greatest sporting scandals in NRL history, he announced the stripping of two premierships and three minor premierships from the Melbourne Storm team.
 He further announced they would play out the remainder of the 2010 season for no points.
 Gallop was widely criticised by many for these heavy penalties with much of the criticism directed at the apparent conflict of interest.
 Gallop's employer - News Limited - was also the owner of the Melbourne Storm.
 Gallop was also close friends with John Hartigan - the then Chairman of News Limited Australia.
 Hartigan identified Storm's ex-CEO Brian Waldron as the 'chief rat'.
-All penalties were handed down despite Gallop not seeking board approval prior to doing so, and were handed down before any investigation was conducted.
-In order to diffuse some of this criticism, the NRL Board finally came out a month later and backed Gallop's stance.
 This was the second major salary cap scandal under Gallop's leadership.
 In 2002, the then table-topping Canterbury Bulldogs were stripped of all competition points and finished wooden spooners after being found cheating the salary cap.
 However, just two years later they won the premiership with largely the same playing roster.
 Gallop also had to deal with the mid-season defection of Bulldogs star Sonny Bill Williams to French rugby union.